-Within the regional service areas, is the potential building of two cracker plants, multi-billion dollar facilities that create a host of construction jobs during the building phase and the many operational jobs once open.
-The College will look to position themselves to take advantage of the growing needs by the acquisition and remodeling of an abandoned industrial building.
+Within the northern portion of the regional service areas is the building of a cracker plant, a multi-billion dollar facilities that create a host of construction jobs during the building phase and the many operational jobs once open.
+There is a potential for a second cracker plant in the central-south portion of the service area as well.
+The College will look to position themselves to take advantage of the growing needs by completing the remodeling of an abandoned industrial building, operational in Fall of 2018.
 The 27,000 sq. ft. building on the Wheeling campus will be repurposed to house expanded welding and petroleum technology programs with room yet to expand into further programs.